 What is data roaming?

-Data roaming refers to using your mobile data when abroad – this means connecting to the internet and using web services like browsers, apps, emails, etc.
+Data roaming refers to using your mobile data when abroad – this means connecting to the internet and using web services like web pages, apps, emails and so on.

 As with calls and texts, you will connect to a local network and be able to use their mobile coverage to connect to the internet.